This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Apart from the odd joke, Marty assured us there were no crocs in this river, even though a few signs on the river bank of Lake Placid warning people to be careful.
+Apart from the odd joke, Marty assured us there were no crocs in this river, even though there were a few signs on the river bank of Lake Placid warning people to be careful.

 Apparently, it’s a friendly one and not to be worried about.
 As always when you travel listen to the locals!
 (Seriously, no need to be freaked out about this, it’s all good!)

-It was an enjoyable and relaxing afternoon through the pretty jungle ending at Lake Placid – just the kind of name that signals man-eating crocs.
+It started off as an enjoyable and relaxing afternoon through the pretty jungle ending at Lake Placid – just the kind of name that signals man-eating crocs.

-But, there were a few thrills on the Barron through rapids called The Meat Cleaver, The Suckhole and the Rooster.
+But all that was about to change, as we entered the few thrills on the Barron River rafting trip through rapids called The Meat Cleaver, The Suckhole, and the Rooster.

-A rafting trip is always made that much more special by the guy steering your boat safely through the danger zones and sometimes amping it up with a quick flick here and there.
+A raft trip is always made that much more special by the guy steering your boat safely through the danger zones and sometimes amping it up with a quick flick here and there.

 Come on, you need a little crazy on the rapids.